mihiarc/urban-rents/README.md

 - **Census PUMS** (Public Use Microdata Sample) housing data
 - **Survey of Construction** (SOC) parameters for lot characteristics
 - **TIGER/Line shapefiles** for PUMA-to-county geographic crosswalks

+**Geographic Coverage:** All 50 US states plus DC (51 entities, ~3,200 counties).

+**Note on Alaska and Hawaii:** These states use Pacific Division (Census Division 9) SOC parameters, which may introduce measurement error due to different lot sizes and values compared to the Pacific coast states (CA, OR, WA).
+Alaska has particularly large geographic PUMAs due to sparse population.

 ### Methodology